FLIRT: Feedback Loop In-context Red Teaming: Limitations and Ethics Statement

-\textbf{Limitations} Since FLIRT relies on the automatic feedback coming from classifiers, it is possible that existing noise in the classifier affects the outcome.
+Since FLIRT relies on the automatic feedback coming from classifiers, it is possible that existing noise in the classifier affects the outcome.
 However, we perform ablation studies as reported in Table~\ref{tab:resultsdis} and verify that our results still hold and are robust to the introduced noise in the outcome of the classifier.
-Since the results rely on the accuracy of the classifier, it is possible that we get some false positives in the generated examples.
-To address these issues, it is possible to incorporate human feedback if one is concerned about existing flaws in the trained classifiers.
-FLIRT is flexible to allow replacement of each component with a substitute of choice.
+In addition, it is possible to incorporate human feedback if one is concerned about existing flaws in the trained classifiers as FLIRT is flexible to allow replacement of each component with a substitute of choice (e.g., replacement of the classifiers with humans).
+However, exposing humans with such sensitive content has its own issues; hence, we are giving preference to automatic approaches here.

-\textbf{Broader Impact} Since FLIRT does not require any expensive training or fine-tuning of a language model, it is more efficient and green compared to previous work.
-In addition to red teaming which is critical in the responsible AI development, FLIRT can be used for synthetic data generation to improve and enhance models.
-It can also be used to probe and understand various models.
 Although FLIRT can be used to evaluate and enhance models according to safety and responsible AI concerns, if used by malicious actors, it can result in unsafe content generation which can have negative societal impact.
-To alleviate this issue in part, we can work on setting up an appropriate license for our framework prohibiting malicious use outside of research.
-In addition, it is possible that existing biases in the utilized models propagate to the downstream analysis and produced datasets.
-Thus, careful auditing of these models is recommended.
+However, we believe that the advantages of having such a framework outweighs its disadvantages.
+Having such a framework for model evaluation and auditing can help us move toward developing safer and more reliable models.
+With regards to reproducibility, we release our code.